St. Vincent

 About St. Vincent

-Go for a confirmed Newcastle Upon Tyne option with evening hours
+Go for a Newcastle Upon Tyne option with evening hours

-The booking decision should be based on the basics that are confirmed: St. Vincent is in Newcastle Upon Tyne, has a smart casual dress code, and operates mainly in the evening, with a Saturday midday service also listed.
-No verified price range, menu format, cuisine, seating count, or service style is available here, so avoid planning around those specifics unless you confirm them directly with the venue.
+The booking decision should be based on the basics: St. Vincent is in Newcastle Upon Tyne, has a smart casual dress code, operates mainly in the evening, with a Saturday midday service also listed.
+Avoid planning around price range, menu format, cuisine, seating count, or service style unless you confirm them directly with the venue.

-Because price details are not verified here, treat the value question through occasion rather than a fixed spend.
+Use the venue’s overall value and occasion fit as your guide rather than a fixed spend.
 A visit may make sense if the Star Wine List recognition is relevant to your plans; a fuller night out is better judged after checking current details with the venue.
 For wider planning across the city, Our full Newcastle Upon Tyne restaurants guide and broader Newcastle Upon Tyne guides are more useful if you are still comparing categories.

 The crowd fit is best judged by hours and dress code